job/aggregate6/README.md

 aggregate6
 ==========

-aggregate6 will compress an unsorted list of IP (both IPv4 and IPv6) prefixes.
+aggregate6 will compress an unsorted list of IP prefixes (both IPv4 and IPv6).

 DESCRIPTION
 -----------